DOI-USGS/ISIS3/Public-Release-Process.md

 * Run ```conda build recipe/ -c usgs-astrogeology -c conda-forge --no-test```
   * The -c options are to give conda a channel priority.
 Without these, conda will always attempt to download from the default Anaconda channel first.
 (Unlike the environment.yml files, channel priority cannot be defined within the meta.yaml.)
   * Since we do not have testing set-up through conda, the “--no-test” flag must be set in order to avoid errors.
 (By default, conda looks for a run_test file and will throw an error if it can not be located.)

+## Step 4: Upload the Build to Anaconda Cloud
 * If the build was successful you will see "If you want to upload package(s) to anaconda.org later, type:  ..." message towards the end of the build output.
 Note the location of compressed .tar.bz2 file containing your build.
   * If you missed the location in the command print out, use ```conda build recipe/ --output``` to reprint.
 This command does not confirm the file exists - only where it *would* be saved with a successful build.
-* Back up the build by copying the .tar.bz2 to:
-  * /work/projects/conda-bld/osx-64/ for Mac OS 10.13.
-  * /work/projects/conda-bld/linux-64/ for Ubuntu 18 LTS.

-## Step 4: Upload the Build to Anaconda Cloud

 In this step, we will upload the build(s) that we just created into the Anaconda Cloud to distribute them to our users.
 Uploading the .tar.bz2 file requires one command, however, non-standard builds (release candidates or custom builds), must be uploaded with a label.